wagerc97/imse-docker/README.md

 ---

 ## Introduction
 The web application centers around a company and enables not only registration of products and clients but also gives insight on the company's business.
 For detailed information on the domain see the submitted PDF file “M1_FILLIES_WAGER_IMSE_SS22_corrected.pdf”.
+This project was realized by my partner and me as a final submission in a university course.

 ---